Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Passport cover for stylish protection

 Spruce up your traveler’s suitcase situation with a fashionable leather passport cover.
-Choose a color that matches the rest of their luggage or pick one that stands out so it’s easy to find in a flash when going through immigration at the airport.
-Cuyana’s Slim Leather Passport Case ($75) is beautiful and durable.
-It comes with extra pockets inside for other travel documents, and you can choose to monogram the outer cover, too.
+Choose a color that matches the rest of their luggage, or pick one that stands out so it’s easy to find in a flash when going through immigration at the airport.
+Portland Leather has some nice ones that are typically under $50.

 Luggage tags for easy identification

 Being able to identify your luggage easily on the carousel is important, especially when everyone else on the plane also has black or navy bags of roughly the same size and shape.
-A durable leather luggage tag in a bright color—like these from Leatherology ($35)—will help your traveler spot their suitcase from the other side of the room.
+A durable leather luggage tag in a bright color—like these from Leatherology ($40)—will help your traveler spot their suitcase from the other side of the room.
 Add a monogram for even more personality.
-For techie travelers, there’s the Away x Tile Luggage Tag ($30), which allows them to track their bag no matter where it is.

 Jewelry organizer or watch case for accessory organization

 A jewelry roll with zippered pockets and ring storage that snaps is a convenient and space-conscious way to keep shiny things organized and tangle-free.
-Hadaki’s rolls are colorful and cost $24–28 for nylon or leather.
-For watches, these storage rolls from Hodinkee protect four or six watches ($120); lighter packers can carry a single watch in one soft leather pouch ($65).
+For watches, these storage rolls from Hodinkee protect four or six watches ($120).

 Travel shoes for walking miles in style